TheGodOfPie/Supernova-Repo/mods/ssb/README.md

 ### +party's over
 Goldeen @ Old Rod

-- Gets +2 Def & SpD, +1 Atk, -6 Spe, and the effects of Aqua Ring upon switch-in.
+- Gets +2 Def & SpD, +1 Atk, and -6 Spe upon switch-in

 Ability: Lightning Rod

 Innate Ability: Easiest Switch

 - If this Pokemon switches into a Grass-type move, it restores all of its health.
+- Uses Aqua Ring upon switch-in

 EVs: 248 HP, 252 Atk, 8 SpD, Nature: Adamant